nfrappart/nfrappart.github.io/_posts/2021-09-01-start-terraform-in-azure.markdown

 The big picture here is that you can go quite far on your own using local state, but at some point you'll need to use a remote backend, which leads to the next question.

 ## Why remote backend ?
 Saying the state is the source of truth for your infrastructure lets you grasp it's importance.
-As such, you'll need to do:
+As such, you'll need to:
 - ensure it is highly available
 - have it backed up
 - secure its access

-But apart from the above obvious reasons, why would you use a remote backend?
+But apart from the obvious reasons above, why would you use a remote backend?
 Very simple: you probably don't work alone.
-Since Terraform asks the state about whats is deployed, each time you run it, you need to share it with everyone involving in "coding" your infrastructure.
+Since Terraform asks the state about what is deployed, each time you run it, you need to share it with everyone involving in "coding" your infrastructure.
 That also means you have to manage your code with a Version Control System like git (but that's another topic).

 ![Remote Backend in Azure](/pictures/blog-terraformremotebackend.drawio.png)

-> So instead of working locally and moving state file to a remote backend later, let's configure Terraform to use remote baclend from the get go! {.tabset}
+> So instead of working locally and moving state file to a remote backend later, let's configure Terraform to use remote backend from the get go!

 ## Azurerm remote backend
 Now that we are in an agreement that remote backend is the way to go, let's check out what is available to us.